How Can I be Saved?

 How many of us complain, worry or become angry when something goes wrong instead of loving our crosses?
 How many of us long for a better life, more: stuff, friends, comfort, better looks, more money, or better: food, sex, vacations, spouse, kids, job, success, etc?
 Are we truly content with what God has allowed and given us?
 Are we using what He gave us for His honor and glory?

-Do we look for the cross to carry and follow Christ or do we look for a better worldly life and desire pleasure instead truly following Christ?
+Do we look for the cross to carry and follow Christ or do we look for a better worldly life, adoring those in Hollywood and/or desire pleasure instead of truly following Christ?

 “If anyone wishes to come after me [to Heaven], he must [intentionally] deny himself [of worldly pleasure] and take up his cross daily [willingly suffer carrying our cross with Christ] and follow me [truly live the Word]” (Luke 9:23).

 We want to die saved, but we don’t want to live the faith that saves–by way of the cross.
 But choosing that life of desiring worldly pleasure rejects God’s saving mercy.
 If we aren’t striving to live the complete faith, we are still stuck loving some of our sins.
 We must ask ourselves, are we really loving God by all of our actions?
 Are we really striving to live the real Word with fervent effort or are we complacent with our life–with our sins?
 How can we say we truly love God and are sorry for our sins, if we aren’t even sincerely striving to stop all of our crimes against God—even the seemingly little ones.
 If we aren’t truly working to live the real Word?
 We can’t really love God…not with a saving love.

 “All who will themselves from hell by truly repenting their sins, by voluntarily conforming themselves to the divine will, and by loving God himself with all their heart, will obtain his grace [sanctifying grace].”

 How can I have a saving faith?